Suiciida/Themes/README.md

 &nbsp;

 <p align="center">
-Welcome to the Beautiful Themes repository!<br> Here, you will find a curated collection of stunning themes for various applications.
+Welce ome to the Beautiful Themes repository!<br> Here, you will find a curated collection of stunning themes for various applications.
 </p>

 &nbsp;